jonatas/ideia.me/_posts/2024-05-27-grepping-sql-code-like-a-boss.md

 ## I'm a Rubyist

 Yes, I'm a Rubyist.
 I love Ruby.
 I love the community.
 I love the language.
 I started the fast gem to grep Ruby code like a boss.
-Now I'm extending it to SQL.
+Recently, I extended it to SQL.

-> Youtube: "Grepping Ruby code like a boss" talk in Ruby Kaigi 2020
+You can check my previous talk on [youtube](https://youtube.com/watch?v=YczrZQC9aP8) which I was grepping Ruby code like a boss.
+This was for Ruby Kaigi 2020 which I couldn't come because of the lock down but I was able to record and participate remotely.

-I also maintain the timescaledb ruby gem: github.com/jonatas/timescaledb
+I also maintain the timescaledb ruby gem which wraps all TimescaleDB SQL features into simple macros: github.com/jonatas/timescaledb

 ## I'm becoming a Postgrist

 I'm a Rubyist, I'm not sure this word exists, but I'm coining the term Postgrist.
 I'm learning a lot about PostgreSQL and TimescaleDB.

 I split my time between community management and developer advocacy.

 ## Adventures with fast